avalynndev/anonymsg/README.md

 # ⚡What is Beacon In a Bottle?

-**Beacon In A Bottle** is a creative message-sharing platform that lets users send “signals” in the form of bottles.
-Each bottle can carry a unique message, idea, or inspiration to be discovered by others, fostering creativity, surprise, and connection.
+Beacon In A Bottle is a website that lets users send “signals” in the form of bottles.
+These bottles float the ocean and end up in some random person's hands.
+Each bottle can carry a message, idea or absolutely anything.
+Bottles get sent once every 24hrs so adjust ur timing to match a multiple of 24 (vercel restrictions).

-The concept is inspired by the classic “message in a bottle,” reimagined digitally.
-Users can drop a bottle into the virtual ocean, and others can find it, read it, and react to it.
+This concept is based off "Message in a bottle" but online, increasing the number of people participating and the fun.

 Here is a [video](https://www.youtube.com/watch?v=TgEbwC3vPIA) showcasing the platform in action.